ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 Datafaker functions that take parameters must be invoked with single quotes and no spaces, as in `#{Date.birthday '2','4'}`.
 [Example 4](#calling-datafaker-functions)

+By contrast to Datafaker's out-of-the-box expression language, ShadowTraffic preprocesses expression strings so that you can nest identifiers, which is especially useful if you want to do nested function calls.
+[Example 5](#nesting-datafaker-functions)

 You may occasionally want to change the shape of the strings Datafaker generates.
 The `string` function supports a handful of transforms.
-[Example 5](#transforming-strings)
+[Example 6](#transforming-strings)

 By default, strings are generated with a locale configured for United States English, but you can override this.
-[Example 6](#overriding-the-locale)
+[Example 7](#overriding-the-locale)

 ### Faker expressions and values